taharachedi/Algorithms-Problem-Solving-Level-4/1 - Number To Text/README.md

-# 🔢 Problem: Number to Text Converter
+# 🔢 Problem 1: Number to Text Converter

 ## 📝 Description
 This C++ program converts an integer entered by the user into its textual equivalent.
 For example, a number like `1234` will be converted to "One Thousand Two Hundred Thirty-Four".
 It handles numbers up to billions.